To help keep you informed of coming deadlines and events, COCC will send you this

 Madras campus every Monday.

-and their families somewhere safe, warm and possibly a bit spooky to trick-or-treat
+(12 and under) and their families somewhere safe, warm and possibly a bit spooky to

 The dining hall will be running the following items during October: rustic vegetable